CloudCannon/documentation/src/collections/_editing_docs/editors/visual-editor.md

 The *Visual Editor* is the main way to edit content in CloudCannon.
 [Editable Regions](/editing/interfaces/editable-regions/) have yellow borders.
 To make an update, click inside a yellow box and edit the content inline.
 Navigate to other pages by clicking links on the site.

 The *Page Selector* shows a list of pages, posts, drafts and collection items to navigate to.
-Use the **Toggle Pages** button in the top right corner to access it.
+Use the **Related Files** button in the top right corner to access it.

 ![Visual Editor](/images/editing/editors/visual-editor.png){: .screenshot srcset="/images/editing/editors/visual-editor.png 800w, /images/editing/editors/visual-editor@2x.png 1600w"}